jjfumero/level-zero-tests/CONTRIBUTING.md

   - [Windows 10][docker_win10]
 - Configure Docker to [use the Intel proxies][docker_proxy].
 Use `http://proxy-chain.intel.com:911` for the HTTP and HTTPS proxy servers.
-- A Gerrit GFX HTTP password (similar to an API key).
-To generate one:
-  - Login to [gerrit][gerrit_login].
-  - Click on your name in the upper-right hand corner and choose **Settings**.
-  - Click **HTTP Password**.
-  - If you have already previously generated one, copy it to the clipboard.
-    Otherwise, generate a new one.

 Once you have these prerequisites, the next step is to create the build image, which will be the Docker image that your changes will be built in.
 This is the